coffeeandscripts/coffeeandscripts.github.io/_posts/2018-04-16-that-one-patient.md

 ## The Patient

-As is quoted in Tool's That Patient, I was spending time in the paediatric hospital's intensive care unit, and felt like:
+As is quoted in Tool's "The Patient", I was spending time in the paediatric hospital's intensive care unit, and felt like:

 > If there were no rewards to reap,
 > No loving embrace to see me through,